 If I were to boil it down to a few key points, they would be:

-- Think beyond yourself and your own wants and needs.
+1. Learn to understand context.
+2. Think beyond yourself and your own wants and needs.
+3. Respect boundaries.
+4. Accept the consequences.

 Context: there are times and places where it might be appropriate to give a woman an unsolicited compliment.
 I am not going to list them because that would be impossible.
 Instead, consider the dynamics of the situation as well as how you’ve both been behaving.
 Don’t take mere politeness as flirting or a sign of interest–especially if you are a customer and she is interacting with you as part of providing you a service.
 In any instance where a woman is obliged by her role to treat you kindly and respectfully, don’t read into her behavior that she’s coming onto you.
 She is probably just trying to do her job.
 Likewise, a woman going about her business in public is not giving you an open invitation for come-ons just because she happens to be in earshot.
 I shouldn’t have to say “don’t catcall,” but don’t catcall.
 If she talks to you first and seems like she might be interested, go for it.
 Have a nice chat.
 Otherwise, leave her alone.